jamesckcc/1340project_group167/README.md

 # Introduction of game:
--Minesweeper is a single-player game with three difficulties, which are beginner mode(9*9=81 grids board with 10 bombs), intermediate mode(16*16=256 grids board with 40 bombs),   expert mode(24*24=547 grids board with 120 bombs)
+-Minesweeper is a single-player game with three difficulties, which are beginner mode(9x9=81 grids board with 10 bombs), intermediate mode(16x16=256 grids board with 40 bombs),   expert mode(24x24=547 grids board with 120 bombs)

--winning method:to find out all the grids without bombs or flag all the bombs
+-winning method: To find out all the grids without bombs or flag all the bombs

 # Gamerule:
 1. After select the mode you want, the game will generate a board which the grid is in "*" format.